 - Acts as a cleaner.
 It keeps carbon and broken down oil from clogging up oil passages in the internal routes of the engine.
 If these routes get plugged oil cannot get through which can damage the engine.

 What Happens When I Don’t Follow Manufacturer’s Oil Change Guidelines?

-If your engine is new you will want to perform your initial oil change 2 to 10 hours of its first use.
-Consut your engine manufacturer’s recommendation for this first oil change.
+If your engine is new you will want to perform your initial oil change 2 to 10 hours after its first use.
+Consult your engine manufacturer’s recommendation for this first oil change.

 Taking time to change your engine oil regularly will ensure your engine lasts more than a couple of years.
 The price of a quart of oil is a pretty inexpensive insurance policy if you think about all it does to protect the engine and its components.

 Should You Replace the Engine or Replace the Snowblower?

 Remember, if you don’t change your engine oil you could end up with the expense of replacing the engine.
 The engine is the main component of your snowblower.